shopware/shopware/src/Docs/_new/4-how-to/210-custom-rule.md

 The last computed property is `selectValues`, which returns a Store containing the values "true" and "false".
 Those will be used in the template later on, as they will be the selectable options for the shop administrator.
-Do not get confused by the call `this.$tc('global.sw-condition.condition.yes')`, it's just loading a translation by it's name, in this case "Yes" and "No".
+Do not get confused by the call `this.$tc('global.sw-condition.condition.yes')`, it's just loading a translation by its name, in this case "Yes" and "No".
 *Note: When dealing with boolean values, make sure to always return strings here!*

-The `data` method is supposed to return an object containing the available variables and it's actual current value.
+The `data` method is supposed to return an object containing the available variables and its actual current value.
 If the value was defined already, use it, otherwise return the default value again.
 Also remember: If you're dealing with boolean values, make sure to return a string here.

 The last method is the `watch` method, which, as the name suggests, watches the `isLunarEclipse` value and triggers once the value is changed.
-It's main purpose is to convert the string back to an actual boolean then and setting it into the condition's value, which then gets submitted.
+Its main purpose is to convert the string back to an actual boolean then and setting it into the condition's value, which then gets submitted.

 ### Custom rule administration template